executebig/www/content/fellowship/_index.md

 Execute Big Fellowship is aimed at students currently attending **9th to 11th grade of high school**.
 At this time, we are only able to accept students attending school in the United States, and students will need to receive a nomination from a teacher to apply.
 If you are unable to find a teacher sponsor but are still interested in applying, please email [fellowship@executebig.org](mailto:fellowship@executebig.org).
 {{< /expand >}}

+{{< expand "Can seniors apply?" >}}
+Unfortunately, our fellowship is meant to help students develop their post-secondary plans, whether it's going into the workforce or going to college, and many high school seniors have already applied to specific majors at universities or accepted specific job offers that would make our fellowship less helpful.
+{{< /expand >}}

 {{< expand "How do students apply?" >}}
 We require that every student receive a nomination from a teacher to apply.
 After they have communicated with their teacher about the program and the nomination process, they can submit their application.
 The application will not require any technical knowledge or experience to complete &mdash; we are more interested in learning about the student's creativity and character through the application process.
 {{< /expand >}}